starshyyne/lauramunro.nz/_posts/2021-09-18-web-accessibility-for-designers-2.md

 ---
 layout: post
 title: "Web accessibility for designers pt2 - Understandable"
-date: 2021-09-10 10:26:13 +1300
+date: 2021-09-18 10:26:13 +1300
 ---

 In my last post we looked at how to make websites more perceivable.
-The next aspect of web accessibility I'm going to discuss is making them more Understandable.
+The next aspect of web accessibility that relates closely to design is making them more understandable,

 ## Understandable